hemantsinha01/RAG/README.md

 ---

 ## 🧑‍💻 Author
-Made with ❤️ by [Your Name]
+Made with ❤️ by Hemant Kuamr
-For queries, feel free to reach out or connect on [LinkedIn/GitHub].